Fixed-rate mortgage: Pricing

 This derivation illustrates three key components of fixed-rate loans: (1) the fixed monthly payment depends upon the amount borrowed, the interest rate, and the length of time over which the loan is repaid; (2) the amount owed every month equals the amount owed from the previous month plus interest on that amount, minus the fixed monthly payment; (3) the fixed monthly payment is chosen so that the loan is paid off in full with interest at the end of its term and no more money is owed.

-The vendor may sell off the fix element as a "fixed to floating" derivative.
-Look up "Black-Scholes" to see how this is done.
+The vendor may sell off the fix element as a "fixed to floating" derivative, see Black-Scholes model.